trynx/steam-library/README.md

 # Description

 This is a small project, to practice ReactJS, team-work and how to make a 'real' project.
-The project is about to have a view of the user Steam library in a different way.
+The project is about to have a view of recipes and be able to filter them out by name.

 ## Page